The DevOps Transformation Strategy for Operations Teams

 • Continuous Integration (CI): Regularly merge code changes into a central repository and automate the build and testing process to identify and address integration issues early.

-• Continuous Delivery (CD): Automate the release pipeline to enable frequent and reliable deployments to production.
+• Continuous Delivery (CD): Automate the CD pipeline to enable frequent and reliable deployments to production.

 • Automated Testing: Implement automated tests at all levels (unit, integration, and system) to ensure code quality and reduce manual processes.